Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Acknowledgements

 \section{Acknowledgements}

 Our interest in strategies and evaluators was stimulated by the textbooks and papers cited in the introduction.
 The following were particularly influential: \cite[Chp.\,9]{FH88}, \cite[Chp.\,13]{Rea89}, \cite[Chps.\,11--12]{Mac90}, and \cite{McC60,Lan64,Rey72,Plo75,Ses02,GL02,ABDM03}.
 We thank Emilio J.\ Gallego Arias for contributing to \cite{GNG10}.
 We thank the following people for their feedback and encouragement at talks and presentations on the survey and structuring material in \cite{GNG10,GP14}: Olivier Danvy, Jan Midtgaard, Ian Zerny, Peter Sestoft, Ruy Ley-Wild, Noam Zeilberger, Richard Bird, Jeremy Gibbons, Ralf Hinze, Geraint Jones, Bruno Oliveira, Meng Wang, and Nicolas Wu.
 We specially thank Jeremy Gibbons for permission to name the Beta Cube after him.
-We thank Tomasz Drab for initiating the discussion on the `Rosetta stone' between the strategy space in \cite{BCD22} and the strategy space presented in this paper.
-Finally but very importantly, we thank the three anonymous reviewers of \emph{LMCS} for accepting to review such a long paper and for their insightful comments and pertinent suggestions which have led us to make important corrections, clarifications, and additions.
+We thank Tomasz Drab for a discussion on the strategy space in \cite{BCD22} and the strategy space presented in this paper.
+We finally thank the three anonymous reviewers of \emph{LMCS} for accepting to review such a long paper and for their insightful criticism and suggestions which have led us to make important corrections, clarifications, and additions.